ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-status-bar/_simple-status-bar-angular.md

 <framework-specific-section frameworks="angular">
 |
-|Below is a simple example of a status bar component:
+|Below is an example of a status bar component:
 |
 </framework-specific-section>